-The width of the boundary or box can be specified using the --border switch.
+The width of the boundary bars or box borders must be specified using the --border switch.
 For example:

 gives a box with a width 10 times the X-dimension of the symbol.
 Note that when specifying a box, horizontal whitespace is usually required in order to create a quiet zone between the barcode and the sides of the box.

-Codablock-F, Code 16k and Code 49 always have boundary bars, and default to particular horizontal whitespace values.
-Special considerations apply to ITF-14 - see the specific section 188.8.131.52 for that symbology.
+Codablock-F, Code 16K and Code 49 always have boundary bars, and default to particular horizontal whitespace values.
+Special considerations apply to ITF-14 - see 220.127.116.11 ITF-14 for that symbology.

 The default colours of a symbol are a black symbol on a white background.
 Zint allows you to change this.
-The -r switch allows the default colours to be inverted so that a white symbol is shown on a black background.
+The -r or --reverse switch allows the default colours to be inverted so that a white symbol is shown on a black background (known as “reflectance reversal” or “reversed reflectance”).
 For example the command

 gives an inverted Code 128 symbol.
-This is not practical for most symbologies but white-on-black is allowed by the Data Matrix and Aztec Code symbology specifications.
+This is not practical for most symbologies but white-on-black is allowed by the Aztec Code, Data Matrix, Han Xin Code, Grid Matrix and QR Code symbology specifications.

-Zint also supports RGBA colour information for some output file formats which support alpha channels (currently only PNG and SVG) in a RRGGBBAA format.
+Zint also supports RGBA colour information for some output file formats which support alpha channels (currently only PNG, SVG and TIF) in a RRGGBBAA format.
 For example:

 will produce a semi-transparent green foreground with standard (white) background.
 Note that transparency is handled differently for raster and vector files so that…